xkiixkii/mujoco_playground/README.md

 Drag this xml file into simulation, you should get the following model:
 ![exp_1](demos/pics/exp_1.png)

-### Make your body move
+### Get your body moving

-To make your body movable, you have to create a joint element.
+To make your body movable, you have to create a [joint element](https://mujoco.readthedocs.io/en/stable/XMLreference.html#body-joint).
 Joint creates motion degrees of freedom between the body where it is defined and the body’s parent.

 In MuJoCo there are 4 different types of joint: **free, ball, slide** and **hinge**.